Leroy Griffith: v. Dade County, Fla. (1987)

-vs. The City of Miami
+v.
+The City of Miami (1987)

 In 1987, city officials confiscated movie projectors, a refreshment stand, and other property from Griffith's Pussycat Theater.
 He had just won a court fight with the city over his right to exhibit a film called Three Ripening Cherries.
 He was accused of owing more than $50,000 in fines dating back to 1978.
 The city bungled part of the collection process in a technical snafu, so Griffith ended up accountable for only $21,400.

 An auction of his theater equipment was conducted to satisfy that debt.
 The winning bid came in at $13,500, from Griffith himself, effectively reducing his penalties by another $8,000.